for Jiwar Amman

-The Hweteh Apartments are East of Amman, just off the main road on the way to the airport.
-Hweteh joins several other newly formed neighbourhoods which have emerged since the 1990s to serve Amman's rapidly growing population.
+The Al-Ola Apartments are South of Amman, just off the main road on the way to the airport.
+Hweteh, where the apartments are located, joins several other newly formed neighbourhoods which have emerged since the 1990s to serve Amman's rapidly growing population.
 The neighbourhoods themselves are expediently organised with little consideration given to the quality of urban space.
 Buildings are typically four storeys above the level of the street with one or two basement storeys and below ground parking depending on the topography.
 Planning regulations dictate set backs from the site boundary which result in narrow under utilised strips of land and a lack of a coherent streetscape.

 Construction is invariably concrete frame with blockwork infill and white limestone cladding.
 Facades are flat planes of white with small aluminium windows, external roller shutters and wall mounted air conditioning units.
 The interiors of these apartment buildings are generally poorly organised and finished to a low standard.
 They have low plasterboard ceilings, recessed spot lights, faux marble floor tiles and dark stained pine doors with rounded edges.
 Damp is very common and occurs for a number of reasons, including direct water ingress from roofs, windows and balconies as well as from condensation in the winter months caused by cold bridging through the structure and through the windows.